saivenky/saivenky.github.io/_posts/2023-01-25-everything-has-cracks.md

 * Owning a house sounds nice until you realize there is almost non-stop for home maintenance.
 * Elon Musk seemed like a genius with Tesla until he lit $44 billion on fire.

-Take anything that you value, you will always notice the flaws when you learn more about it.
+Take anything that you value or respect, you will always notice the flaws when you learn more about it.
 I can keep giving examples, but this exercise is best done on your own.

 ### Ignorance is Bliss